-In 2016, Tia founded and co-organised the first ever (and subsequent) successful STEM festivals in the City of Peterborough, UK.
+In 2016, Tia founded and co-organised the first ever (and subsequent) STEM festivals in the City of Peterborough, UK.
 The Peterborough STEM Festival is now in its third successful year and continues to grow in impact and strength, welcoming 600 visitors in the first year to over 3,000 visitors in the third year.

 Mike Bell has worked in the Technology Sector for the past 20 years and has a passion seeing businesses apply technology effectively to actively improve the working lives of the people that work there.
 He has worked in both the public and private sectors and has covered a number of roles in the industry.
 He has global experience having worked in both the UK and NZ.

 Mike is currently the Deputy Chair of Tauranga’s ITP committee and part of this role includes coordinating monthly events and arranging inspirational speakers.
 Throughout his career he has been responsible for organising customer and stakeholder events.